PHONE: (07) 3349 4113

 Where

-The warm temperate zone includes inland Queensland, New South Wales tablelands, the coastal region south of Sydney and north to Coff’s Harbour.
-In Western Australia it is approximately the coastline south of Exmouth to Geraldton and inland to Meekathara.
+This zone includes inland Queensland, the NSW tablelands, and coastal areas south of Sydney to Coffs Harbour.
+In WA, it covers the coast south of Exmouth to Geraldton and inland to Meekatharra.

 Characteristics